MohitDabas/FuzzDBForXSS/README.md

 # FuzzDBForXSS
-The Following repository contains html and javascript Data for Fuzzing XSS and HTML Injection.The Data has been taken from Mozzilla Developer Network.
+The Following repository contains HTML and javascript event functional data for Fuzzing XSS and HTML Injection.